Rodrigo Pachuca

-José Rodrigo Pachuca Martínez (born 24 July 2005) is a Mexican professional footballer who plays as an centre-back for Liga MX club Puebla and the Mexico national under-20 team.
+José Rodrigo Pachuca Martínez (born 24 July 2005) is a Mexican professional footballer who plays as a centre-back for Liga MX club Puebla and the Mexico national under-20 team.

 Club career

 Puebla

 Pachuca began his career at the academy of Puebla, progressing through all categories, until making his professional debut on 24 August 2024 in a 1–0 win against América.

 International career

 In 2025, Pachuca was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.